hkaggarwal/modl/README.md

 `trnMask`: This is the random undersampling mask to do 6-fold acceleration.
 We use different mask for different slices.

 `tstOrg`,`tstCSM`, `tstMask`: These are similar arrays for testing purpose.
+There are total 164 testing images.

+The undersampling mask, for both training and testing cases, is shared corresponding to 6-fold acceleration case.

 #### How to run the code

 First, ensure that Tensorflow 1.7 or higher version is installed and working with GPU.
+Second, just clone or download this reporsitory.
+The `tstDemo.py` file should run without any changes in the code.
+On the command prompt `CD` to this `modl` directory i.e. the directory containig `tstDemo.py`.
+Then you can run the test code using the command:

+`$python tstDemo.py' from the command prompt.

-Second, you will need the `dataset` to run the code.
+You will need the file `dataset.hdf5` to run the training code `trn.py`.
 You can download the dataset from the link provided above.
-Third, just clone or download this reporsitory.
-The `tstDemo.py` file should run without any changes in the code.
-Please ensure to keep the dataset in the same directory as `tstDemo.py` file or set the dataset path appropriately in the code.
+Please ignore the future warning by python.

 #### Files description
-The folder `TFmodels` contain the learned tensorflow model parameters. `tstDemo.py` will use it to read the model and run on the `dataset` downloadable from the above link.
+The folder `savedModels` contain the learned tensorflow model parameters. `tstDemo.py` will use it to read the model and run on the demo image in the file `demoImage.hdf5`.

 `supportingFunctions.py`: This file contain some supporting functions to calculate the time, PSNR, and read the dataset.

-#### Training Code
-To be uploaded soon

-#### Testing Code
+`model.py`: This file contain the code for creating the residual learning CNN model as well as the algorithm for
+	      conjugate-gradient on complex data.
+`trn.py`: This is the training code
-`tstDemo.py` : This file contains the comments
+`tstDemo.py`: This is the testing code

 #### Contact
 The code is provided to support reproducible research.
 It may not be robust enough to work directly on your particular configuration of python.
 If the code is not working or some files are missing then